 The Group has identified that the largest risks to the business in respect of modern slavery are its supply chain, its Indian operations and employment processes.
 The Group has zero tolerance for slavery and human trafficking.
 As part of our initiative to identify and mitigate the risk we:

 We also provide guidance and specialist e-learning training to those employees with responsibility for the engagement and oversight of suppliers.
-101 of 103 Relationship Owners across the Group completed an e-learning training module entitled “Relationship Owners” illustrating the role of Vendor Management and the importance of effective supply chain management including a section on modern slavery.
+95 of 103 Relationship Owners across the Group completed an e-learning training module in 2023 entitled “Relationship Owners” illustrating the role of Vendor Management and the importance of effective supply chain management including a section on modern slavery and this is due to be refreshed in 2025.

 A copy of this year’s statement will be made available on our website and uploaded onto the UK Government Registry and a link to the Group’s modern slavery statement will be included in next year’s training.

 As the only members of the Group serving customers face-to-face, the Group recognises that bespoke modern slavery training is required for those members of staff based in branches.
-Therefore, Group Legal delivered focused training across the majority of the branch network.
-Group Legal will aim for delivery of the training to 100% of the branches and agencies in 2024.
+Therefore, Group Legal delivered focused training across the branch network and intends to deliver training to all of the branches again in 2025.

 The Group is committed to upholding responsible and ethical standards, ensuring transparency and providing sustainable value to all stakeholders.
 To mitigate the highest risks of modern slavery in the supply chain, Indian operations, and employment processes, the Vendor Management team conducts thorough testing of key controls for all identified third-party risks which is aligned to the Group Operational Risk Management framework.
-In line with the Group’s Stewardship and People objectives, during 2023, the ESG Operating Framework, Materiality assessment and ESG balanced scorecard were revised to assist with the setting of internal ESG targets, linking ESG performance to senior management compensation.
+In line with the Group’s Stewardship value, commitment to value and supply chain sustainability and People objectives, during 2024, the ESG Operating Framework, Materiality assessment and ESG balanced scorecard were revised to assist with the identification and ongoing management of ESG risks and opportunities to support the setting of internal ESG objectives and targets.
 Leveraging insights from the ESG Framework and Materiality assessment, new strategic opportunities were identified, strengthening the ESG Strategy and embedding ESG into daily operations and business strategy.
 Furthermore, employee networks are well established to promote communication and initiatives throughout the organisation.

-The Group has become a signatory of the UN Global Compact, demonstrating a firm commitment to sustainability and upholding principles related to human rights, labour, environment, and anti-corruption.
-Given that this is a global approach to aligning commercial strategies on corporate sustainability, the Group will now consider its approach to modern slavery against this backdrop as opposed to the modern slavery standard: BS 25700.
-The Group’s supply chain strategy will be assessing further opportunity to enhance the Group’s existing KPIs in respect of their vulnerability to modern slavery in addition to the current modern slavery KPIs detailed below:
+The Group has become a signatory of the UN Global Compact in 2023, demonstrating a firm commitment to sustainability and upholding principles related to human rights, labour, environment, and anti-corruption.
+The Group’s supply chain strategy will be assessing further opportunity to enhance the Group’s due diligence and existing KPIs in respect of their vulnerability to modern slavery in addition to the current modern slavery KPIs detailed below:

 The Group takes any allegation of modern slavery and human trafficking extremely seriously within any of its operations.